VictorTennekes/miniRT/README.md

 * [Images](#images)

 ## Installation
-Run `make` to compile the executable.
+Run `make` to compile the basic executable.

+by using `make bonus {option}` it is possible to compile with extra options.
+As of yet the following options are available:
+* Greyscale filter `GREY=true`

 ## Usage
 To use the interactive interface run the executable with just a file as follows: `./minirt file.rt`.